adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-2.md

 ## 2. The bottom line

 - Verify things through output
-- Avoid to test any internal structures or workings
+- Be avoid to test any internal structures or workings
   - Test with mocking for non-configurations (No good, consider MOCK)
   - Test the data by accessing into database or cache directly (No good, please review your interfaces)